 During this flight, the flight nanny showed up, she introduced herself, gave the kids another goodie bag (just like the one they got on the previous flight) and offered to help us any way we needed.
 She came around a few times to bring Coral a pipe cleaner flower and a ‘best behavior’ certificate.
 I guess that’s a big help for people flying solo, but we didn’t see a nanny during the first flight at all.

 It wasn’t until the end of the flight that Coral started feeling sick and vomited all over her and the seat.
 And it was during an unusually long turbulence.
 We cleaned her up as best as we could, changed her clothes and waited, it was only 3 more hours.
 But she felt sick again 2 more times.
 The last one, all over me, during landing.
 It was a shaky flight, I give you that, and we were all super tired.
 She was very upset because she wanted to wash her hands and we couldn’t use the toilets after the plane landed or during turbulence.
 No one of the flight attendants took notice and we didn’t really call for them, but we probably should have.
 We had enough clothes for Coral in our carry-on, but not for me, so I had sick all over my pants when we exited the plane.
-Remember, everyone, take a spare set of clothing for everyone.
+Remember, everyone, take a spare set of clothing for everyone and a pack of wet wipes.
 I always do, but this time – just this time – I didn’t.